SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/download-collector-from-static-url.md

 ---
 id: download-collector-from-static-url
-title: Download a Collector from a Static URL
+title: Download an Installed Collector from a Static URL
 description: Static URLs provide download links to the most recent version of a Collector.
 ---